gravitee-io/gravitee-platform-docs/docs/apim/releases-and-changelog/changelog/gravitee-4.0.x-changelog.md

 **Kubernetes Operator**

 * Use the Kubernetes Operator as a Kubernetes ingress controller
-* Maintain a unique custom resource defintion (CRD) for your API across all Gravitee environments
+* Maintain a unique custom resource definition (CRD) for your API across all Gravitee environments
 * Manage application-level CRDs through the Gravitee Kubernetes Operator
 * Define the ManagementContext for your CRD and control whether the API should be local or global

+**MongoDB Migration Scripts**

+* MongoDB migration scripts are now embedded and automatically executed when starting APIM, no need to run JavaScript scripts manually anymore

 </details>